rob-writes-code/stackoverflow-data-pipeline/README.md

-# Stackoverflow Data Pipeline
+# Stack Overflow Data Pipeline

-In this project, I created a pipeline for data from Stack Overflow.
+In this project, I created a data pipeline for Stack Overflow.

 An overview of the pipeline: